 where [User Name] is the your user login name

-After all the editing work has been done, now it is the time to distribute your work (photos) to the world.
-But before doing that, you would want to make sure everyone else is seeing the same colors as you do, right?
-Here the concept of ‘soft-proofing’ comes to play.
-For example, if you will send your photos to be printed, you can see the simulated colors from the printer before you actually print the photos.
+After all the editing work has been done, now it is time to distribute your work (photos) to the world.
+But before doing that, you want to make sure everyone else is seeing the same colors as you are, right?
+Here the concept of ‘soft-proofing’ comes into play.
+For example, if you send your photos to be printed, you can see the simulated colors from the printer before you actually print the photos.
 This could be done in Photoshop by utilizing the printer ICC profiles with the correct paper and ink combination.
 The steps are summarized in the following:

-1. Obtain the printer ICC profile with correct paper and ink combination.
-It is essential to get right ICC profile for the paper and ink you are using.
-Printer ICC profile could be obtained from printer’s driver and manufacture’s website, ask your local photo lab or print shop to provide the profile, or generate printer ICC profiles from 3rd party profiling software.
-There are number of sources in the internet which could provide detail instructions for generating your own printer ICC profile, so we will not go into details here.
+1. Obtain the printer ICC profile with the correct paper and ink combination.
+It is essential to get the right ICC profile for the paper and ink you are using.
+The printer ICC profile can be obtained from the printer’s driver or manufacture’s website, by asking your local photo lab or print shop to provide the profile, or generating printer ICC profiles from 3rd party profiling software.
+There are a number of sources on the internet which can provide detailed instructions for generating your own printer ICC profile, so we will not go into details here.

 2. Copy the printer ICC profile to the ICC profile folder listed above.

-3. Restart Photoshop if the application is in used before you done the copy operation.
+3. Restart Photoshop if the application is in use before you're done with the copy operation.

 4. Go to ‘View’ -> ‘Proof Setup’ -> ‘Custom’ (as shown in Figure 6).